citizenlab/ami-docker/README.md

 Run `cd frontend/ami-code; git checkout webpack`

-Run `docker-compose build` to start with.
+Run `cd ../../; docker-compose build` to start with.
 This will get a basic WordPress install running, along with the dependencies for the frontend.

 Now run `docker-compose up -d`, which will start up the containers.